presnick/ProgramsInformationPeople/_sources/Assignments/ps2.rst

        class myTests(TestCaseGui):

            def testOne(self):
-               self.assertIn('in', self.getEditorText(), "Testing your code (Don't worry about actual and expected values).") self.assertEqual(acc_num, 3, "Testing that acc_num has been set to the number of strings that have 'w' in them.")
+               self.assertIn(' in ', self.getEditorText(), "Testing your code (Don't worry about actual and expected values).") self.assertEqual(acc_num, 3, "Testing that acc_num has been set to the number of strings that have 'w' in them.")

        myTests().main()